Using a Mobile Phone

 Errors can, and do, happen.
 The Police may have been mistaken in their observations as to what you were holding (if anything) let alone being able to prove that the phone was being used for some external interactive communication.

-Just Motor Law are experts in presenting legal defences to mobile phone use whilst driving and have a proven track record of success representing clients throughout England & Wales.
+Our Motor Law team are experts in presenting legal defences to mobile phone use whilst driving and have a proven track record of success representing clients throughout England & Wales.

 It is important to remember that by seeking legal advice at the earliest opportunity you can help to ensure that any complex legal arguments favourable to you are identified and argued on your behalf.